 3) Participate In Take Your Child to Work Day

-On Thursday, April 28 we recognize Take Your Child to Work Day across the US.
+On Thursday, April 27 we recognize Take Your Child to Work Day across the US.
 Whether you are in person or virtual, set some time aside at the end of the day and do a fun activity with the kids.
 They will appreciate it just as much as you do.
 Our Cookie Tales event is perfect for attendees of all ages and even if you don’t have kids, you’re still guaranteed to have a blast.
 Whether you are young or old, everyone likes to decorate cookies, and this activity is the perfect way to get your group to collaborate and let loose.
 The only thing you will love more than creating these projects is eating them!

 4) Make An Impact For Earth Day

-Take Your Child to Work Day isn’t the only holiday that takes place on April 22.
+Take Your Child to Work Day isn’t the only holiday that takes place in April.
 This year, celebrate Earth Day and make an impact as a team.
 Whether you are volunteering to clean up litter as a team or raising money to donate to an environmentally friendly cause, working together as a team to make a difference helps improve collaboration and increases morale.
-Or, you can try a more unique approach with a team building activity that is just as fun as it is charitable.
+Or, you can try a more unique approach with a spring team building activity that is just as fun as it is charitable.
 Our Impact Online event allows your team to compete through unique challenges, thought-provoking trivia, and more.
 In the end, team points are converted into donations to the B1G1 charity, a 501(c)(3) organization that supports the United Nations Sustainable Development Goals.

 5) Host A Spring Scavenger Hunt

 What better way to celebrate the start to spring than with a fun and engaging scavenger hunt?
 Hosting a scavenger hunt event is a fun and easy way to bring your team together while also getting some outdoor time.
 Check out some of our best tips for setting up a scavenger hunt at the office.
-If you’re remote, you still have options!
-TeamBonding offers a variety of virtual scavenger hunt activities so you can bring your team together remotely.
+Here are a few of the best of the best, high-tech, full-facilitated scavenger hunts around.

 6) Enjoy The Beginning of the Kentucky Derby As A Team